bparmley/MeteorAssign/README.md

 - 9. Adding User Accounts
 - 10. Security with Methods

+**TODO APP WITH REACT TUTORIAL**

+- 2. Templates
+- 3. Collections
+- 4. Forms and Events
+- 5. Update and Remove
+- 8. Filtering Collections
+- 9. Adding User Accounts
+- 10. Security with Methods

+Finish chapter '1.
+Creating an App' for the Todo app.
+Do a `git init` and commit to the master branch.
+Here is where both of your branches will start.
+At this point, create 2 branches, one for the Todo App and one for the Todo App with React.

 Include a README file that includes the following (Add emojis.
 It makes things more fun! :smile: ):